Golden State Warriors Optimistic About Kevin Durant’s Recovery

 They appear to finally be hitting stride offensively in the last four contests cruising to an average margin of victory of 24 points while recording more than 110 points in each game.
 Stephen Curry has been on the forefront of that stepping up his play over their current winning streak by registering 20 0r more points four times while recording five or more assists in all but one game.
 Klay Thompson has also been a factor during this stretch notching 20 or more points in each contest along with making at least five made 3-pointers on four occasions.

-The seemingly imminent return of Kevin Durant will provide a major boost to the Warriors, who in recent weeks have been shouldered with doubt in the absence of the former league MVP.
+The seemingly imminent return of Kevin Durant will provide a major boost to Golden State, who in recent weeks have been shouldered with doubt in the absence of the former league MVP.
 The 26-year-0ld has made a seamless transition in his first campaign with the Warriors quickly taking over the reigns as their leading scorer averaging 25.3 points with 8.2 rebounds and 1.6 blocks per game.

 Durant currently leads Golden State Warriors in several categories this season such as scoring, rebounding, blocks, free throws made and attempted.
 He is also averaging career highs in field goal percentage (53.7), rebounds, and blocks per game.
 Along with that, he and New Orleans Pelicans forward Anthony Davis are the only players in the NBA averaging at least 25 points and 1.6 blocks and has scored in double figures in 58 times with 20 or more points in 50 games.